Sorry, you need to enable JavaScript to visit this website.

 Youth Councils and/or youth advisory boards

-The National Youth Council is the new advisory and representative body of young people, which replaced the National Youth Forum.
-It was set up in 2019 with law n.145/2018 (Art.
+The National Youth Council (Consiglio Nazionale Giovani -CNG) is the advisory and representative body of young people, which replaced the National Youth Forum.
+It was set up in 2019 with Law n.145/2018 (Art.
 1 paragraphs 470 to 477).
-According to its statute, it is an independent and democratic association that promotes the rights and interests of young people “to the public authority in particular to the President of the Council of Ministers or the delegated political authority and is heard at the request of the Ministers competent on political matters that have an impact on the younger generations”.
+According to its statute, it is an independent and democratic association that promotes the rights and interests of young people “before the public authority in particular before the President of the Council of Ministers or the delegated political authority; it is heard at the request of the Ministers competent on political matters that have an impact on the younger generations”.

 The CNG is a member of the European Youth Forum which represents the interests of young Europeans in international institutions.

 The CNG is made up of Italian youth associations with at least 300 members, 70% of whom are under the age of 36, and of regional Councils/Forums.
-As of March 2021, 89 organizations are part of the CNG, of which 72 full members, 8 candidate members and 9 permanent observers.
+As of June 2025, over 80 organizations are part of the CNG.

 The CNG is a democratic body and the renewal of the statutory bodies takes place every three years, through elections in which the representatives of all the member associations are called to vote, in compliance with the statutory duties.
-Members of one of the organizations adhering to the CNG between the ages of 18 and 36 (completed not before the end of their mandate) are eligible for positions in the statutory bodies.
+Members of the organizations adhering to the CNG who are between the ages of 18 and 36 are eligible for all positions in the statutory bodies.

 The statutory bodies of the CNG are the following:

-• The General Assembly for the congress is made up of delegates from all the organizations that have the right to vote from the CNG.
-It meets once every three years to elect, by secret ballot, the President, the Presidency Council and the Thematic Commissions of the CNG;
+• The General Assembly for the Congress meets every three years to elect, by secret ballot, the President, the Presidency Council and the Thematic Commissions;

 • The Presidential Council implements the programmatic documents and motions illustrated by the General Assembly and supports the activities of the thematic commissions.
 It is made up of 11 people (a President and 10 Presidency Counselors) democratically elected every three years.
-It meets at least once every two months upon call by the President of the CNG or by the majority of the Directors.
-Its members are elected by the General Assembly for the congress.
-As of April 2020, the average age of the Board is 31.5 years;
+It meets at least once every two months .
+Its members are elected by the General Assembly for the congress;

-• Thematic commissions are specialized technical bodies that provide tools and materials to support the Bureau and the General Assembly in fulfilling their prerogatives; its members are elected by the General Assembly for the Congress and elect a coordinator from among them; each commission meets at least once every 3 months.
+• Thematic Commissions are specialized technical bodies that support the Bureau and the General Assembly; its members are elected by the General Assembly for the Congress and elect a coordinator from among them; each commission meets at least once every 3 months.

 • Culture, Sport, Legality